- 1 Boule

-- In a separate bowl, sift together flour, charcoal and Himalayan salt.
+- In a separate bowl, sift together flour, charcoal, and Himalayan salt.

 - Move dough to a floured surface and dust with flour.
 Pull edges up towards the center until you have a relatively smooth ball of dough.
 Generously coat all sides with flour.

 - Flip dough (seam side down) into a floured bowl or floured proofing basket.
-Cover with towel and let rest until dough doubles in size.
+Cover with a towel and let rest until dough doubles in size.